6677-ai/tap4-ai-crawler/README.md

 ### The Tattoo AI Generator and Design

 Tattoo AI Design is a tattoo AI generator and design tool for tattoo fans.
 If you are interested, visit [Tattoo AI Design](https://tattooai.design/)

-## Sponsor List

-### AI Anime Girlfriend -- AI Anime Girl Chat & Generator

-Anime Girl Studio is the AI anime girl generator and chat product.
-You can generate what you like and chat with the AI anime girl, please visit [AI Anime Girlfriend](https://animegirl.studio/)

-### Best AI GirlFriend -- Best AI Girlfriend & Generator

-Best AI Girl Friend is the AI girl generator and chat product.
-You can generate what you like and chat with the AI anime girl, please visit [Best AI Girlfriend](https://aigirl.best/)